 (News Limited photo)

 Since that early report, the government authorities have confirmed two fatalties, but are unable to identify them because the bodies are still behind the fire lines and have not yet been recovered.
-The AAP is reporting via SBS One:bush fire that is expected to take several more weeks to extinguish.
+The AAP is reporting via SBS One:

 Australian Workers Union Victorian secretary Cesar Melhem said two DSE firefighters had been killed.